apache/druid/docs/ingestion/input-sources.md

 :::

 The SQL input source is used to read data directly from RDBMS.
-The SQL input source is _splittable_ and can be used by the [parallel task](./native-batch.md), where each worker task will read from one SQL query from the list of queries.
+You can _split_ the ingestion tasks for a SQL input source.
+When you use the [parallel task](./native-batch.md) type, each worker task reads from one SQL query from the list of queries.
 This input source does not support Split Hint Spec.

 The SQL input source has a fixed input format for reading events.